 - West: Oregon Slots and Washington Slots

-Idaho slot machine casino gambling currently consists of seven tribal casinos, each of which offers video slot machines as well as electronic pull-tab and slot-like bingo machines.
-Some of these casinos also offer video poker, video keno, video roulette, and electronic blackjack table games.
+Idaho slot machine casino gambling consists of six tribal casinos offering video slot machines, electronic pull-tabs, and competition-style bingo machines.
+Some casinos also offer electronic forms of poker, keno, roulette, and blackjack.

 Annual Progress in Idaho Slot Machine Casino Gambling